mangadex-pub/php-mainline/README.md

 Mainline Debian runtime for PHP using Sury's great packages from https://deb.sury.org

-The image includes the CLI, CGI and FPM SAPIs, with minimal configuration changes (see below)
+The image includes the CLI and FPM SAPIs, with minimal configuration changes (see below)

 ## Get started